 In the process of improvising, there’s no requirement for inspiration: It can come, but it doesn’t necessarily have to come.
 There’s no mark of judgment regarding if it was good or bad.
 And the reason I know that is because I played with nearly every “improviser” around the planet, and none of them have had this critical atmosphere associated with what they do.
 They all come out and say they feel happy or they feel sad.
 Real creation comes from inspiration.
 Every spiritual text, like the Bible, the Quran, the Torah, Buddhism — all of them, when they refer to anything about the Creation, it has come to them through inspiration.

 That’s what we’re striving for.
 When critics asked Charlie Parker, “What are you doing?” he would say, “I’m looking for the beautiful note.”
 What he meant was he was looking for his inspiration.
 Miles Davis said, “I start with something I know, then I move into something I don’t know.”
 That something you don’t know — that’s inspiration.
 Those are perfect examples of really high knowledge, stuff that only took four or five words to say, but one could write a thesaurus of all kinds of information off of just those few words.
 I know that your artistic philosophy asks each musician to act as a self-contained unit, performing independently of the others sharing the creative space.

 Yes, but yet dependently connected.
 Because in music, or in any particular activity, there’s that occasion where people rely on other people to push things forward, or sideways, or whatever.
 And when they do that, they offer something that I call “dependent reaction.”
 That’s not the high quality that I’m looking for in a performer.
 But when a player actually is aware of what’s happening on stage but not attached to it — and can still maintain their center of activity and move forward — then whatever is happening on stage is going to inform them as well.
 So that work of art is going to have a much higher rate of positivity.
 It’s going to cause a deeper effect on the audience.
 These people are going to be far more deeply connected with what happens if the artists are able to achieve that level of focus amongst a diversity of all this other stuff.
 So one way to explain it is to say that what happens in a performance is a field that’s dominated by multiple dominance.
 A simplified version of this might be that you’re telling everybody to do their own thing, but with an awareness of everything else around them.

+Right, exactly.
 In that sense, it seems a bit like the earliest New Orleans jazz bands.

 That is a close example, yes.
 But I don’t believe being creative is any different from one time to another, whether it was 5,000 years ago in East Africa or 6,000 years ago in northern China.
 It doesn’t make a difference.

 [caption id="attachment_43605" align="alignleft" width="1200"]

 Photo by Michael Jackson[/caption] Before you go, can you speak to your adoption of the name Wadada in the mid-’80s, when you embraced Rastafarianism?
 I know that it means “love” but I suspect there’s more to it than that.

 Exactly.
 It comes from the Amharic language in Ethiopia.
 From my humble experience as a person on this planet, I know that love is the key to everything — and not just the human kind of sentimental love.
 The best way to explain it is the way Dr. Martin Luther King talked about it, because he practiced the idea of love being the biggest and the largest transformative element in human history.
 That’s why he forgave all those people that threw stones and rocks and things at him, and probably even the guy that killed him.
 The word that he used in his very first speech is agape